Dida Clifton

 Henry Harrison:

-That’s a great reminder.
-What other challenges or lessons stand out?
+That’s powerful.
+What other lessons stand out?

 Dida Clifton: